ch4mpy/spring-addons/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md

     interface Jwt2AuthenticationConverter extends Converter<Jwt, JwtAuthenticationToken> {}
 }
 ```
-As we need more than one converter, we had to define aliases for the bean factory to retrieve it correctly.
+Aliases, like the two converters we defined here, are useful for the bean factory to distinguish generic instances: without aliases and after type erasure, both converters would have the same `Converter<Object, Object>` interface.

 ### 4.2.
 Parsing Configuration Properties
 To parse the security properties we defined at [section 2.4.](https://github.com/ch4mpy/spring-addons/blob/master/samples/tutorials/resource-server_with_jwtauthenticationtoken/README.md#24-security-properties), we'll use this `@ConfigurationProperties` class: